 Both machines sit within the mid-range of Breville’s lineup – not cheap, but much less than high-end machines.

 When it comes to price by itself, the Barista Express wins, simply because it’s the cheaper machine.
 But if we’re talking about value, then the Barista Pro takes the title, because you get a lot more for a modestly higher price.

-When the Barista Pro first came out, the price difference was much steeper, but I would argue that even at the higher price, the Pro is worth it for enhanced features.
-The Pro includes more robust features compared to the Express, such as the finer grind control and the ThermoJet heating system.
+When the Barista Pro first came out in 2019, the price difference was much steeper, but I would argue that even at the higher price, the Pro is worth it for its enhanced features.
+An espresso machine is all about good espresso, and the ThermoJet and finer grind settings win out here.

 For me, however, the Pro wins out in the value department.
-The way I look at it, I’m happy to spend an extra $100 for a coffee machine that I’ll be using for years to come.
-That morning espresso is the best part of the day (for me, at least) and I want it to be good.
+The way I look at it, I’m happy to spend extra on a coffee machine that I’ll be using for years to come.
+That morning espresso is the best part of the day (for me, at least), and I want it to be excellent.
 Better quality and easier use with the Barista Pro is well worth the price.

 The Breville Barista Pro is the better espresso machine, compared to the Breville Barista Express.
-The Breville Pro wins out in better espresso brewing, better milk steaming, overall ease of use, and value proposition.
+The Breville Pro wins out because you can make better espresso with more ease at a reasonable price.

-The Barista Express espresso machine lacks the robust heating system and improved milk wand design of the Pro.
-The Pro reaches perfect brewing temperature more quickly and keeps temperature control at the forefront of everything that the espresso machine does.
+The Barista Express espresso machine has an older heating system and milk wand design.
+The Pro reaches perfect brewing temperature more quickly and keeps temperature control at the forefront of everything the espresso machine does.

-If you’re interested in broader buying guide, check out the best espresso machines for beginners.
+If you’re interested in a broader range of machines, see our list of espresso machines for beginners.
 Looking for a lower-priced espresso machine?
-See our head-to-head comparison of the Breville Bambino vs Bambino Plus.
+See our head-to-head comparison of the Breville Bambino vs Bambino Plus or options under $500.